mojojojo99/15618FinalProject/README.md

 - Run the algorithm on top of the regular GHC machiness.

 ##### 100%
-- Evaluate the performance of the parallel version of the HUffman decoding, in terms of perhaps throughput (decompression output throughput) and identify possible bottlenecks.
+- Evaluate the performance of the parallel version of the Huffman decoding, in terms of perhaps throughput (decompression output throughput) and identify possible bottlenecks.
 - Compare the performance of the sequential/ parallel version, and also possibly against the state of art zstandard cpu version of the decompression algorithm.
 - Experiment by varying the different varaibles in the algorithm like choice of the subsequence size (chunk-size), unit size, the type of data input (possibly deliberately varying the frequency or length before codewords exhibit the self sychronization properties) and seeing how they affect the end performance.